Ray on ROCm installation#

 Build Ray from source#

-Follow the Building Ray from Source guide to build Ray with ROCm support from source.
+Follow the Building Ray from source guide to build Ray with ROCm support from source.

 Test the Ray installation#

 Ray unit tests are optional for validating your installation if you used a prebuilt Docker image from AMD ROCm Docker Hub.
+To run unit tests manually and validate your installation fully, follow these steps:

 After launching the container, test whether Ray detects ROCm devices as expected.